bio-tools/biotoolsSchema/README.md

-description | Short textual description of the resource resourceType | Basic resource type (see below) interfaceType | Resource interface type (see below) topic | General domain the resource serves or other general category for it: EDAM Topic term(s) functionName | Name(s) of the resource function(s): EDAM Operation term(s) input->dataType | Type of input data (if any): EDAM Data term(s) output->dataType | Type of ouput data (if any): EDAM Data term(s) contactEmail* | Email address of contact contactURL* | URL of contact
+description | Short textual description of the resource resourceType | Basic resource type (see below) interfaceType | Resource interface type (see below) topic | General domain the resource serves or other general category for it: EDAM** Topic term(s) functionName | Name(s) of the resource function(s): EDAM Operation term(s) input->dataType | Type of input data (if any): EDAM Data term(s) output->dataType | Type of ouput data (if any): EDAM Data term(s) contactEmail* | Email address of contact contactURL* | URL of contact

-(* one of contactEmail or contactURL must be specified)
+*one of contactEmail or contactURL must be specified

+**EDAM is a simple ontology of well established, familiar concepts that are prevalent within bioinformatics, including types of data and data identifiers, data formats, operations and topics.
+EDAM provides a set of terms with synonyms and definitions - organised into an intuitive hierarchy for convenient use.
+You can read find [EDAM on GitHub](https://github.com/edamontology/edamontology).

 ## Resource types (valid values of resourceType)
 type | Description